-Thus, if the work time is short, occurs only on rare occasion and is very hard to track, under federal law the employer can essentially ignore it.
+In other words, if the work time is short, occurs only on rare occasion and is hard to track, the employer can ignore the time for payroll accounting purposes.

 But, Does the De Minimis Defense Apply Under California Law?

-One of the central legal issues in the Polo case was whether the federal de minimis exception applied to wage and hour claims under California law was at issue in the Polo case.
-We argued that applying the de minimis defense to our clients’ off-the-clock claims would undermine California’s “subject to the control” test.
-It doesn’t matter whether the time is preliminary, postliminary or de minimis, because workers in California are entitled to be paid for all time they are under the employer’s control, it does not matter whether the time is preliminary, postliminary or de minimis.
-The only thing that matters is whether the worker is under the employer’s control.
-If control is present, then the worker is entitled to be paid for the time they are under that control.
+Whether the federal de minimis exception applied to wage and hour claims under California law was at issue in the Polo case.
+We argued that the defense would undermine California’s “subject to the control” test.
+It doesn’t matter whether the time is preliminary, postliminary or de minimis, because workers in California are entitled to be paid wages for all time they are under the employer’s control,.
+If control is present, then the employee is entitled to be paid for the time.

-So, does the de minimis defense apply to wage and hour claims under more employee-friendly California law?
-We still do not know.
-Just days before the trial court in the Polo class action was scheduled to decide whether to apply the federal de minimis defense to our clients’ claims, the case settled for four million dollars.
+Just days before the trial court in the Polo case was scheduled to decide whether to apply the federal de minimis defense to our clients’ California claims, the case settled for four million dollars.
 So, our judge was not required to rule on whether the rule applied to our case.